Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 $initializer = null; // if you use the initializer passed by reference to the closure
 ```

+Remember to call `$proxy->setProxyInitializer(null);`, or to set `$initializer = null` inside your
+initializer closure to disable initialization of your proxy, or else initialization will trigger
+more than once.

 ## Triggering Initialization

 A lazy loading ghost object is initialized whenever you access any property of it.